Donating to op shops

 - Tools and resources, such as posters and flyers

-- Tip passes for Council transfer stations to dispose of illegally dumped materials
+- Tip passes for Council resource recovery facilities to dispose of illegally dumped materials

 - Patrolling of site to issue warnings and increase awareness of regulations